RJM8989/WDA-project-one/README.md

 - As a returning site user, I would like to be able to book an appointment, the booking form would allow me to do this.
-- As a returning site user, I would like to use the booking, so that I can pick my preferred barber.
+- As a returning site user, I would like to use the booking form, so that I can pick my preferred barber.
 - As a returning site user would like to use the social media links so that I can keep updated on the business online.
 - As a returning site user, I want to be able to see different hairstyles so that I can see the haircuts I would prefer.
 - As a returning site user, I want to be able to find the price-list I need quickly so that compare the prices of the services offered.